danmun/mernblog/README.md

 ### `. .drawdeps`

 Draws a basic dependency graph of the React components used.
-It does not include imported packages in the output graph.
+It does not include external libraries in the output graph.

 ### `npm start`